 *abstract

-Motivation: Traditionally, linkage analysis was used to map Mendelian diseases and genes within linked regions were sequenced to identify the causal variants.
-Recent advances in next generation sequencing (NGS) make it possible to directly sequence genomes and exomes of individuals with Mendelian traits and screen the sequence data for causal mutations.
+Motivation: Traditionally, linkage analysis was used to map Mendelian diseases and genes within linked regions were sequenced to identify the causal variants responsible for Mendelian disorders.
+Recent advances in next generation sequencing (NGS) make it possible to directly sequence genomes and exomes of individuals with Mendelian diseases and screen the sequence data for causal mutations.
 In order to reduce the number of variants which must be screened, and to increase the success of identifying the causal variant, results from linkage analysis which is performed with SNPs is used in conjunction with NGS.
 With the reduction of cost of NGS, entire families which segregate Mendelian traits can be sequenced and linkage analysis can be performed directly using NGS data.

 Summary: Inspired by “burden” tests which are commonly used for complex trait rare variant association studies, we developed a collapsed haplotype pattern (CHP) method to generate markers from sequence data for linkage analysis.
 We demonstrate with simulation studies that the CHP method is substantially more powerful over linkage analysis using SNVs.
 The SEQLinkage software package that uses the CHP method was developed to perform linkage analysis using sequence data.
 Additionally, SEQLinkage can generate marker data in formats compatible with a number of programs including LINKAGE, MERLIN and MEGA2 software, reviving many linkage analysis tools for use in NGS era.